 Such other information as the Director may reasonably require.

 A fee payable to the Commonwealth of Massachusetts in the amount of the entire annual fee established for such certificate by M.G.L. c.
-7, §3B, plus any applicable surcharges.
-A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request and at www.mass.gov/dols.
-If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.15, the fee payment is not refundable.
+7, 3B, plus any applicable surcharges.
+A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request and at the Department’s website.
+If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.16, the fee payment is not refundable.

 Renewal of an Asbestos Worker License.
 An Asbestos Worker license is valid for a period of one year.
 The Director may renew an Asbestos Worker license, provided the current license holder makes written application for renewal.
 Application for renewal should be made no later than seven calendar days before the expiration of the current license.
 The submission of a renewal application later than seven days before the expiration of the current license may result in renewal after the expiration of the current license.
 Said application for renewal must include submission of the items referenced at 454 CMR 28.08(3)(a)1 through 6, including a current certificate of refresher training specified by 454 CMR 28.05(5).

 Application for Licensure as an Asbestos Supervisor.
-In accordance with policies of the EPA set forth pursuant to 40 CFR Part 763, Subpart E, a Asbestos Supervisors must be fluent in written and spoken English as a condition of Licensure.
+In accordance with policies of the EPA set forth pursuant to 40 CFR Part 763, Subpart E, Asbestos Supervisors must be fluent in written and spoken English as a condition of Licensure.
 Applicants for Licensure as Asbestos Supervisors must submit the following:

 A completed application form with attachments as prescribed by the Director.